bllecentdidiba/cat_bakery_data_analysis/README.md

 -**Salmon Bagel** made the most money overall (R465 total profit)

--**Tuna Cheese Bake** has a 100% profit margin — double your money on every sale
+-**Tuna Cheese Bake** has a 100% profit margin : double your money on every sale

 -**Salmon Roll** and **Pawstry** only make R3 per unit.
 Probably need to raise prices or drop them.

 ##2.
 Customers

-40% of customers are "Attention Needed" — they spend the most (R150+ on average) but haven't bought in a while
+40% of customers are "Attention Needed": they spend the most (R150+ on average) but haven't bought in a while

 -Only 2 real VIPs : Martha Mittens and Saaliyah Sphynx